-New York Knicks Still NBA’s Most Valuable Franchise, Forbes Reports
+New York Knicks Still NBA's Most Valuable Franchise, 'Forbes' Reports

 New York is reportedly only the third sports club worldwide to have achieved a $5 billion valuation, following the NFL's Dallas Cowboys and the MLB's New York Yankees.
 Its number was bolstered by a billion-dollar renovation of Madison Square Garden and its "blockbuster" local TV rights deal.

 During the 2019-20 campaign, the Knicks had revenue of $421 million and operating income of $178 million, both of which ranked second-highest in the league.
-The club achieved these figures in spite of the fact that it finished 21-45 last season and did not receive an invitation to conclude its campaign in the league’s Orlando, Florida bubble.
+The club achieved these figures despite how it finished 21-45 last season and did not receive an invitation to conclude its campaign in the league's Orlando, Florida, bubble.

 Moreover, the Knicks have lost nearly 70 percent of their games over the past six seasons while winning just one playoff series since 2000.